Chapter 8. Validation and Diagnostics

 Tags with Bad @xml:lang Values

-LEMDO tags foreign languages using the @xml:lang attribute.
-There are a set of allowed values for the @xml:lang attribute which the LEMDO team curates in our ODD file.
-Each value corresponds with an IANA value for a specific language.
+LEMDO tags foreign languages using the @xml:lang attribute and a set of allowed values listed in our ODD file.
+Each value corresponds to an IANA value for a specific language.
 For more information on encoding foreign languages, see Encode Foreign Languages.

 To resolve this diagnostic, ensure that the value you give the @xml:lang attribute is one of the ones listed in the dropdown when you add the @xml:lang attribute in Oxygen.
-You can also this list in a table in IANA Values for Specific Languages.
+You can also view the language values in tabular form in IANA Values for Specific Languages.
 If you are encoding text in a language that is not included in our allowed languages list, contact the LEMDO team to have the language added.

 Duplicate Bibls Diagnostic

 If two entries do refer to the same source, search the repository to see which xml:id has been cited the most often in <ref> elements.
-If are checking Diagnostics regularly, you’ll normally find that the duplicate id has been used just once or twice.
-Standardize the <ref> s so that they all point to the most-used xml:id.
-Delete the duplicate <bibl> .
+If you are checking Diagnostics regularly, you will normally find that the duplicate id has been used just once or twice.
+Standardize the <ref> elements so that they all point to the most-used xml:id.
+Delete the duplicate <bibl> entry.

 If the diagnostic has flagged two similiar entries that are not duplicates, we have a mechanism for telling the similarity metric to ignore pairs (or trios) of entries.
 Add a @corresp attribute to the <bibl> element of each one.
 The value of the @corresp attribute is not: followed by the xml:id of the entry: e.g., not:CONN2.
 Note that the @corresp can have multiple space-separated values.